-Area Long-term target Progress Embodied oarbon Measuring, reducing and where appropriate offsetting embodied carbon emissions from our global development workbook Emissions reduction targets In addition to our continued commitments to renewable energy and carbon neutrality, the Group has committed to Scope 1 and 2 GHG emissions reductions of 42% by 2030 (relative to an FY21 baseline) in line with 1.5°C Paris Agreement pathway Scope 1 and 2 emissions are calculated and disclosed annually on the Goodman website.
+Area Long-term target Progress Embodied carbon emissions are calculated and included in all development approval papers prior to management committee approval.
+Carbon reduction initiatives are longer-term and ongoing demonstrated by our industry and supplier engagement, collaborations and carbon assessments of materials.
+Several buildings to date have been developed on an embodied carbon neutral basis as offsets have been purchased and retired.
+Embodied oarbon Measuring, reducing and where appropriate offsetting embodied carbon emissions from our global development workbook Emissions reduction targets In addition to our continued commitments to renewable energy and carbon neutrality, the Group has committed to Scope 1 and 2 GHG emissions reductions of 42% by 2030 (relative to an FY21 baseline) in line with 1.5°C Paris Agreement pathway Scope 1 and 2 emissions are calculated and disclosed annually on the Goodman website.
 FY24 emissions data calculation is in progress and will be published when finalised.
 For reference, our FY23 Scope 1 and 2 emissions (market-based) are ahead of our 2030 target.

-- 1. Acquisitions of new properties are excluded until existing energy agreements and procurement opportunities are reviewed. - 2.
-Based on a boundary of operational control and using a reputable industry standard. - 3.
-Offsetting is voluntary and in accordance with specific selection criteria.
+1. Acquisitions of new properties are excluded until existing energy agreements and procurement opportunities are reviewed.

+2. Based on a boundary of operational control and using a reputable industry standard.

+3. Offsetting is voluntary and in accordance with specific selection criteria.